 A quick guide to three popular Birch trees available for sale at the Nursery, including Betula Pendula, Betula jacquemontii and Betula Nigra – otherwise known as Silver Birch, Himalayan Birch and River Birch.

-Silver birch trees take on a whole new measure of importance in the winter months.
+The Silver birch tree takes on a whole new measure of importance in the winter months.
 Through the grey winter months a splash of bright white bark can enlighten any garden.
 This native tree is widely planted through the UK both in amenity and woodland settings.
 King and Co’s silver birch trees can be ordered online and delivered the very next day.

-A particularly valuable tree for a small garden, it will grow to around thirty feet tall, has an upright, compact habit and rather graceful arching lateral branches.
-Birch trees will grow almost anywhere in most soils that are reasonably well drained.
+A particularly valuable tree for a large garden, it will grow to around thirty feet tall, has an upright, compact habit and rather graceful arching lateral branches.
+Betula pendula will grow almost anywhere in most soils that are reasonably well drained.

 In recent years the native birch has often been confused with the cultivar Betula utilis jaquemontii, the Himalayan birch which has an even more strikingly white bark than Betula pendula.
 It has now become one of the most popular trees in the UK and is particularly effective in urban settings, where it is often planted in a group setting to great effect.